-The amount of housing stock has increased nearly 45% in Berlin in the last decade.
-The Village of South Rockwood is the only adjacent community with a higher rate of increase in housing stock, 58.2%.
-Both Berlin and South Rockwood rate of housing unit growth far exceeds the surrounding communities, see Table 7.
+The amount of housing stock increased nearly 45% in Berlin between 2000 and 2010.
+In the last decade (2010-2020), housing stock continued to increase; however, more modestly at 10%.
+Brownstown Township is 10.0%.
+Both Berlin and Brownstown Townships rate of housing unit growth exceeds the surrounding communities, see Table 7.